Comparing The Best Hunting Rangefinders (2025 Buying Guide)

 The BDX system is very useful for precise shooting at long ranges because it is a more accurate calculation than using standard angle compensation.
 BDX will work out to 800 yards, which is as far as the majority of hunters will be shooting, especially with the capabilities of this rangefinder.

 For shorter ranges, BDX may not be necessary.
 In this case, you can use Angle Modified Range (AMR) which is Sig Sauer’s angle compensation mode.
-This works great for short-range shooting and for bowhunters.
+This works great for short-range shooting and bowhunters.

 Range